You can do the following to create dynamic and interactive apps with Experience Builder:

 Explore examples of each action using the links in the Action column below.

-Select Data Records2—Mark the records as selected and put it into the Selected features view.
+Select data records2—Mark the records as selected and put them into the Selected features view.

-Pan to—Keep the current scale and center on a specified location.
+Pan to3—Keep the current scale and center on a specified location.

 Example: Birding in Boston